Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Description of

 The \sevn{} stellar-evolution tables contain the evolution of the properties of a set of stellar tracks defined by their initial mass $M_\mathrm{ZAMS}$ and metallicity $Z$. \sevn{} requires, as input, two sets of tables: one for stars that start their life from the hydrogen main sequence (MS; hereafter, H stars), the other for stars that are H depleted (hereafter, pure-He stars).
 Unlike \bse{}, \sevn{} assumes that the stellar models already include wind mass loss.

-Table~\ref{tab:phases} summarises the tables available in \sevn{}.
+Table~\ref{tab:tables} summarises the tables available in \sevn{}.
 Each stellar-evolution model comprises (at least) seven tables grouped by metallicity.
+The tables for each metallicity are stored in different directories.
 Each table refers to a given stellar property.
 There are seven mandatory tables corresponding to the main stellar properties: time, total stellar mass, He-core mass, CO-core mass, stellar radius, bolometric luminosity, and the stellar phase (Section \ref{sec:sevnphase}).
 Each row in the tables refers to a star with a given $M_\mathrm{ZAMS}$ and $Z$, each column stores the value of the property at the time correspondent to the same row and column in the time table.
 The first column of each row in the mass table identifies the $M_\mathrm{ZAMS}$ of the star.
 The stellar-phase table contains the starting time for the stellar phases (Section \ref{sec:sevnphase}).
 The end of the evolution (i.e., the stellar lifetime) is not reported in the phase table, rather \sevn{} implicitly assumes it is equal to the last value reported in the time tables.

 Additional properties such as the radii of the He and CO cores, the envelope binding energy, and the properties of the convective envelope (mass, extension, eddy turnover timescale) are optional.
 If such tables are not provided (or disabled by the user), \sevn{} estimates these properties using alternative analytic approximations (Appendix~\ref{app:tables}).
 These tables are not mandatory because they contain information that is not available in most stellar-evolution tracks, but they are essential to properly model several evolution processes.
 For example, the properties of the convective envelope allow a more physical identification of the evolutionary phase and can be used to estimate the stability of mass transfer (Section~\ref{sec:rlo}), in addition they also play an important role in setting the efficiency of stellar tides (Section~\ref{sec:rlo}).
-The modular structure of \sevn{} makes it possible to easily introduce new tables to follow the evolution of additional stellar properties (e.g., the chemical surface abundances).
+The modular structure of \sevn{} makes it possible to easily introduce new tables to follow the evolution of additional stellar properties. \sevn{} does not assume a specific definition for the mass and radius of the He and CO cores.
+The estimate of such properties depends on the adopted stellar evolution models and/or on the user choice in the production of the \sevn{} tables (Section \ref{sec:tracks}).